-This is a broad-brush paper, which treats of the theme of "selfhood" and "salvation".
+This is a broad-brush paper, which treats the themes of "selfhood" and "salvation".
 These are western terms, of course, aligned for alliterative effect, but the aim is to focus on the condition of self-consciousness and its fulfilment in a comparative context.
-"Selfconsciousness" need not refer (only) to human personhood, as we shall see, nor "salvation" to (ultimate) communion with a personal God.
-This will come out more clearly in the course's comparative context of Indian (viz.
-Hindu and Buddhist) and western (i.e. western Christian and secular) thought.
-Thus "self" and "salvation" in more attenuated senses, e.g. those of Plato, Plotinus, Hegel, the Buddhists and the Samkhyas, will also be considered.
+"Self-consciousness" need not refer only to human personhood, nor "salvation" to communion with a personal God.
+This motif will be highlighted in the course's comparative context of Indian (viz.
+Hindu and Buddhist) thought and western (i.e. western Christian and secular) thought.
+Thus "self" and "salvation" in varied senses, e.g. those of Plato, Plotinus, Hegel, the Buddhists and the Samkhyas, will be considered.

-It is a defining mark of human beings that they are self-aware, capable of reflecting on existence, the world, and human fulfilment, particularly in a religious context.
-This course is meant to give a leading insight, from the point of view of philosophy and the history of ideas, into the human exploration of this process, in a western and Indian context.
-The comparative method of the course in the increasingly global framework of our lives is meant to be a particularly advantageous component educationally.
+It is a defining mark of human beings that they are self-aware, and capable of reflecting on existence, the world, and human fulfilment, particularly in a religious context.
+This course is meant to offer insights, from the point of view of philosophy and the history of ideas, into the human exploration of selfhood and salvation, in western and Indian contexts.
+The comparative method of the course is meant to be a particularly advantageous pedagogic component in the increasingly global framework of our lives.